Minerva Mayor's Court

 209 N. Market St.

-Minerva, OH 44657
+Minerva, Ohio 44657

 Proof of Insurance & Financial Responsibility

-If you did not provide proof of insurance to the law enforcement officer at the time of your citation, you must bring proof of insurance for the date and time of your citation to your court appearance or enclose a copy of your proof of insurance with your payment.
+you must bring proof of insurance for the date and time of your citation to your court appearance

 Court Process and Plea Descriptions